Eala Dream Run Ends As Pegula Sets Up Final With Sabalenka - UrduPoint

 "I'm super happy with the level I played today.
 Of course super happy to be in my first Miami Open final," said Sabalenka.

-Sabalenka was never behind against Paolini and the match was only tied twice -- at 1-1 in each set.
-She served six aces and broke the Italian's serve four times,
+Sabalenka was never behind against Paolini.
+She served six aces and broke the Italian's serve four times.

 "I definitely would say that this was one of the best matches in the season so far.
 I don't know.
-I was just so focused on myself, on the things I had to do today.
+I was just so focused on myself, on the things I had to do today," she said.

 Sabalenka will be keen to banish the memory of defeat in the Indian Wells final and in the Australian Open final, where she lost to Keys.